cneal05/Engineering_4_Notebook/README.md

 ### Reflection

 This assignment was quite simple as I just combined the two assignments that I already had to do this year.
+I had to have both leds defined seperatly at the top of my code.
+With those two leds one would continuously blink for each second while one would blink at the very end when that 10 second timer ran out.

 &nbsp;